 These days there are a wide variety of skincare products out there for every problem.
 Nonetheless, do you ever wonder if you are applying your skincare products the right way?
 Products are more than just a pretty packaging, therefore, you have to be sure you are applying them correctly.

 Are you confused about whether you can mix certain ingredients at the same time?
 It can be really confusing to know how to properly use skincare products, and when is the best time to apply them.
-As always, before you use any active ingredients, be sure to consult your dermatologist for proper information on how to use them.
+As always, before you use any active ingredients, be sure to consult your dermatologist or an esthetician for proper information on how to use them.

 Certain ingredients can cancel out the efficacy of product